What Is an AI Player?

 Repo and Branch Selection

-- Point the agent at specific Repositories branches at any time during your chat.
+- Point the agent at specific repositories and branches at any time during your chat.

 - Switch between Git branches at any time during your chat.